oftenzhan/OftenDeck/Navigation.md

-I decided to do everything through Emacs.
+I decided that all navigation will be done through Emacs.
 So now these navigation scripts are deprecated.
-I'll leave it up because I intend to use it for TUI `ncurses` someday.
-These scripts will not be included in my image files.
+I'll create a settings script to sync and change configurations.

 # 🗂 File Structure